dragginzgame/mimic/README.md

 ## 👋 Overview

-**Mimic** is a Rust framework for building strongly-typed, queryable data models on the [Internet Computer](https://internetcomputer.org).
+**IcyDB** is a Rust framework for building strongly-typed, queryable data models on the [Internet Computer](https://internetcomputer.org).

 ---